devanmolsharma/cachelm/README.md

 ### How Middlewares Work

-- **pre_cache**: Runs before a response is cached.
+- **pre_cache_save**: Runs before a response is cached.
 You can modify the chat history or prevent caching by returning `None`.
-- **post_llm_response**: Runs after a cached response is found, just before it's returned.
+- **post_cache_retrieval**: Runs after a cached response is found, just before it's returned.
 You can modify the cached history or response.

 Middlewares are passed as a list to your adaptor: